elainechowqz/Predictor-Inflation-Recession-Business-Cycles/README.md

 ## Key Discovery

-We uncovered that changes in macroeconomic conditions (represented by shifts in unemployment and inflation) follow a **Markov process**.
-Through hypothesis testing, we found that the time between transitions from one cluster to another (e.g., from "low inflation, low unemployment" to "low inflation, high unemployment" and then to "high inflation, low unemployment" during the COVID-19 pandemic) follows a **Geometric distribution** (or **Exponential distribution** in continuous time).
-This time interval correlates with business cycle lengths and the duration of various macroeconomic environments.
-Understanding these transitions helps **predict shifts in macroeconomic climates and business cycles**.
+We discovered that changes in macroeconomic conditions, indicated by shifts in unemployment and inflation, follow a **Markov process**.
+Hypothesis testing revealed that the time between transitions between clusters (e.g., from "low inflation, low unemployment" to "low inflation, high unemployment" and then to "high inflation, low unemployment" during the COVID-19 pandemic) adheres to a **Geometric distribution** (or **Exponential distribution** in continuous time).
+This time interval is linked to business cycle lengths and the duration of various macroeconomic environments.
+Understanding these transitions enhances our ability to **predict shifts in macroeconomic climates and business cycles**.

 Below are the outputs and potential business applications of our predictor.